-The Managing Directors of our businesses, the corporate functional directors in charge of the different functions and the country directors report to individual Executive Committee members with specific responsibility for their activities and performance.
+The Managing Directors of our business units and the Corporate Directors in charge of the different functions report to individual Executive Committee members with specific responsibility for their activities and performance.

 Board of Management members are appointed and removed from office by the AGM.
-This year, the Board of Management members were appointed by the EGM (Extraordinary General Meeting).
+The Board of Management members were appointed by EGMs (Extraordinary General Meetings) held in 2017.
 The other members of the Executive Committee are appointed by the CEO, after consultation with the Supervisory Board.
 Board of Management members are appointed for a four-year term (or less), with the possibility of reappointment.

 Conflicts of interest